-We are excited to announce the local charities who will receive the proceeds from the 2018 Thoroughbred Classic!
-Please check out their links for more information on the good things that they do!
+We are excited to announce the local charities who will receive the proceeds from the 2019 Thoroughbred Classic!
+Please click on their names for more information on the good things that they do!

 Kentucky Equal Justice Center (KEJC) is a non-profit poverty law advocacy and research center.
 Our mission is to promote equal justice for all residents of the Commonwealth by serving as an advocate for low income and other vulnerable members of society.